-Gimblett’s Guide to the Best of British Cheese is a live project.
-The online version is updated as changes in the artisan cheese world occur, and the book updated as each fresh batch is printed.
+Written to assist the Campaign for British Artisan Cheese, Gimblett’s Guide to the Best of British Cheese is a live project.
+The online version will be updated as changes in the artisan cheese world occur, and the book updated as each fresh batch is printed.

 Entries for the guide are only written after on-site interviews with cheesemakers and assessments of cheeses solely made on those provided directly by the producer, as they best intend it to taste.

 The guide is a comprehensive account of eighty of Britain’s finest cheesemakers, including cheesemaker biographies and details of over 230 of their cheeses, including tasting notes, vital statistics, drink matches and ratings, with all cheeses photographed.

 An innovator in the field of fine tasting experiences, Francis Gimblett has spent over thirty years selling, making, teaching and entertaining with artisan food and drink.